• Sales Execution

 Personalization, on the other hand, is where you shine.
 This is for the moments that build rapport and show your prospect you’ve done your homework.
 Personalize the first few sentences of an email, reference a recent company announcement, or mention a shared connection on LinkedIn.
 These thoughtful details can’t be automated, and they make all the difference in cutting through the noise and making a genuine connection.

-Use AI to Improve Engagement
+Use Automation to Increase Engagement

 AI is here to help you, not take your job.
 In fact, research shows that about one-third of all sales tasks can be automated, which means you get to offload the tedious parts of your role and focus on strategy and relationship-building.
 AI-powered tools can analyze data to suggest the best time of day to send an email, help you craft subject lines that get opened, and even score leads based on their engagement so you know who to prioritize.